easttennesseecc-star/Q-Top-Dog-IDE/README_OAUTH.md

-# OAuth Professional Sign-In System - Q-IDE
+# OAuth Professional Sign-In System - Top Dog

-**Professional OAuth authentication for Q-IDE with Google, GitHub, OpenAI, and Anthropic**
+**Professional OAuth authentication for Top Dog with Google, GitHub, OpenAI, and Anthropic**

 ---

 ## 🎯 Executive Summary

-Q-IDE now features a **professional OAuth authentication system** that delivers the seamless sign-in experience users expect from enterprise IDEs like VSCode and JetBrains.
+Top Dog now features a **professional OAuth authentication system** that delivers the seamless sign-in experience users expect from enterprise IDEs like VSCode and JetBrains.

 ### What This Means for Users